Multiplexing and Demultiplexing in Transport Layer

-Gathering data from multiple application processes of sender, enveloping that data with header and sending them as a whole to the intended receiver is called as multiplexing.
+Gathering data from multiple application processes of the sender, enveloping that data with a header, and sending them as a whole to the intended receiver is called multiplexing.

-Delivering received segments at receiver side to the correct app layer processes is called as demultiplexing.
+Delivering received segments at the receiver side to the correct app layer processes is called demultiplexing.

 Figure – Abstract view of multiplexing and demultiplexing

-Multiplexing and demultiplexing are the services facilitated by the transport layer of OSI model.
+Multiplexing and demultiplexing are the services facilitated by the transport layer of the OSI model.